NINAnor/ecRxiv/.github/ISSUE_TEMPLATE/indicator-review-checklist.md

 Before you start:

 Please add the indicator ID to the title of this issue (replacing the placeholder text that reads "indicatorID"), or check that it is not already there.
-Also, under **lables** in the right column, locate and choose the correct indicatorID from the list (if not already chosen).
+Also, under **labels** in the right column, locate and choose the correct indicatorID from the list (if not already chosen).

 ### Conflict of interest